kickstarting agile product development

 By now we know what we want to do and for who we do it, so the next step is to figure out what makes the product good.
 For this I like to collect the quality attributes that the product will satisfy and prioritize them against each other.
 Coming from the med-tech industry starting from the iso25000 quality attributes is kind of natural for me.
-Maybe add a few further attributes like scalability or patient safety to it, but keep the number of quality attributes small and easily manageable.
+Maybe I add a few further attributes like scalability or patient safety to the list, but I keep the number of quality attributes small and easily manageable.

 While I consider a full-blown QFD analysis an overkill at that stage, creating a QFD-like matrix of pitching the requirements against the prioritized quality attributes is a great enabler for early and fast decisions regarding the software architecture.
 And again having the quality attributes ranked might give a hint on what to do first in the walking skeleton.